-- (3) maintain a list of registered providers who receive vaccines for insured children that are purchased by the state and provide such list to each health insurer and group health plan with every invoice; - (4) report the failure of a health insurer to reimburse the department within thirty days of the date of the invoice to the office of superintendent; - (5) report the failure of a health insurer or group health plan to reimburse the department within thirty days of the date of the invoice to the state department of justice for collection; and - (6) credit all receipts collected from health insurers and group health plans pursuant to the Vaccine Purchasing Act to the fund. - C. No later than July 1, 2015 and July 1 of each year thereafter, the department shall estimate the amount to be expended annually by the department to purchase, store and distribute vaccines recommended by the department pursuant to Section 24-5-1 NMSA 1978 to all insured children in the state, including a reserve of ten percent of the amount estimated. - D. No later than September 1, 2015 and each quarter thereafter, the department shall invoice each health insurer and each group health plan for one-fourth of its proportionate share of the estimated amount and reserve pursuant to Subsection C of this section, calculated pursuant to Subsection B of Section 24-5A-6 NMSA 1978. - E. The department may update its estimated amount to be expended annually and its reserve to take into account increases or decreases in the cost of vaccines or the costs of additional vaccines that the department determines should be included in the statewide vaccine purchasing program and adjust the amount invoiced to each health insurer and group health plan the following quarter."
+- (3) maintain a list of registered providers who receive vaccines for insured children that are purchased by the state and provide such list to each health insurer and group health plan with every invoice; - (4) report the failure of a health insurer to reimburse the department within thirty days of the date of the invoice to the office of superintendent; - (5) report the failure of a health insurer or group health plan to reimburse the department within thirty days of the date of the invoice to the [office of the attorney general] state department of justice for collection; and - (6) credit all receipts collected from health insurers and group health plans pursuant to the Vaccine Purchasing Act to the fund. - C. No later than July 1, 2015 and July 1 of each year thereafter, the department shall estimate the amount to be expended annually by the department to purchase, store and distribute vaccines recommended by the [advisory committee on immunization practices] department pursuant to Section 24-5-1 NMSA 1978 to all insured children in the state, including a reserve of ten percent of the amount estimated. - D. No later than September 1, 2015 and each quarter thereafter, the department shall invoice each health insurer and each group health plan for one-fourth of its proportionate share of the estimated amount and reserve pursuant to

+Subsection C of this section, calculated pursuant to Subsection B of Section [6 of the Vaccine Purchasing Act] 24-5A-6 NMSA 1978.

+The department may update its estimated amount to be expended annually and its reserve to take into account increases or decreases in the cost of vaccines or the costs of additional vaccines that the department determines should be included in the statewide vaccine purchasing program and adjust the amount invoiced to each health insurer and group health plan the following quarter."